smirarab/pasta/doc/README.txt

 ################################

     * If you are running a single locus analysis, leave the "Multi-Locus Data" box unchecked.
-Check this box if you want to run SATe with multiple loci.
+Check this box if you want to run SATé with multiple loci.
-      In multi-locus mode, during each iteration SATe aligns each locus separately, and then concatenates the alignments for a multi-locus tree search.
+      In multi-locus mode, during each iteration SATé aligns each locus separately, and then concatenates the alignments for a multi-locus tree search.